-Various companies increasingly use commercial agents and conclude an commercial agency contract for that purpose.
+Various companies increasingly use commercial agents and thus may choose to draft commercial agency contracts for that purpose.
 The commercial agent does not sell his own goods at his own expense and risk but receives compensation from the principal for a portion of the turnover he achieves (the principal is the seller on whose behalf the intermediary is acting, e.g. a supplier).
 In an agency agreement, it is usually agreed in which area the commercial agent may operate (exclusively) and what the mutual rights and obligations are.
 Read more about commercial agency contracts in the Netherlands.

 Commercial agency attorney in the Netherlands

 As a commercial agency attorney in the Netherlands, I often see that stipulations in agency agreements governed by Dutch law are not properly or clearly regulated.
 Sometimes there is only a verbal agreement or the agreement is in conflict with the commercial agency Articles in the Dutch Civil Code.
 This can be a breeding ground for unnecessary discussion and leads to questions such as: can several commercial agents be active in the same area?
 How high is the commission for the commercial agent?
 Is goodwill owed if the commercial agent quits?
 What is the notice period of an agency contract?
 In this article I will answer 10 common questions from my practice.

 1. What topics should be included in an agency agreement?

 There are no formal requirements for the formation of commercial agency contracts in the Netherlands.
 The Dutch agency agreement can therefore also be concluded verbally, but that is not advisable as it is difficult to prove what has actually been agreed.
 In addition, certain clauses can only be agreed in writing: for example, the non-competition clause.
 It is advisable to always have a written agency agreement.
 The following subjects belong in an agency agreement:

 - exclusivity (or not) and the contract territory;